-Cutting costs around the office is possible with the right business applications.
+Cutting costs around the office is possible with the right small business applications.
 Here are several tools your office shouldn’t be without.

 • Google Docs: The beauty of Google Docs is that you can collaborate with others in real time and access your documents from anywhere.
 With Google Docs, you can create spreadsheets, presentations and other documents – and you always have the most recent version online.
 Best of all, it’s free to use!